First Year Experience Program

 The Director of the Office of Staff and Organizational Development and the Tenure Review Coordinator will guide tenure candidates through the processes and procedures of completing their classroom observations for Phase I of the Tenure Process.
 Topics will include: What to expect from your committee members, what committee members will expect from you, and guidelines and practical tips.

-A representative from the FHDA Faculty Association, and/or the De Anza Campus FA Conciliator, will discuss contract topics that are pertinent to new faculty such as scheduling, fulltime and part-time assignments; FSA’s and how they relate to a reduction-in-force; leaves that are available to faculty; personal necessity leave, sick leave, unpaid leave, and contract reduction.
+A representative from the FHDA Faculty Association, and/or the De Anza Campus FA Conciliator, will discuss contract topics that are pertinent to new faculty such as scheduling, full-time and part-time assignments; Faculty Service Areas (FSA’s) and how they relate to a reduction-in-force; leaves that are available to faculty; personal necessity leave, sick leave, unpaid leave, and contract reduction.
 If time allows they will also cover load and class size.
-Bring your FA Contract with you to this session.
+Bring your FA Contract or laptop with you to this session.

 This workshop focuses on writing your self-evaluation, an important part of the tenure process that affects all phases of tenure.
 Learn what to include, what NOT to include, and get guidelines and practical tips.
 Samples will be reviewed.

-Information will be presented to help assure legal access and to enhance success for students with disabilities & alternate learning styles.
-Facilitated by the, Directors of Disability Support Services and the Educational Diagnostic Center, this workshop will familiarize participants with the law and resources that are available through these two De Anza College programs.
+Information will be presented to help assure legal access and to enhance success for students with disabilities and alternate learning styles.
+Facilitated by the Directors of Disability Support Services and the Educational Diagnostic Center, this workshop will familiarize participants with the law and resources that are available through these two De Anza College programs.

-The Director of the Office of Staff & Organizational Development & De Anza's Human Resources representative will do a quick review of the PGA/PAA application, cover eligibility requirements, help you define what constitutes a professional growth activity, and explain how PGA/PAA relates to advancement on the faculty step and column salary scale.
+The Director of the Office of Staff & Organizational Development and the De Anza Human Resources representative will do a quick review of the PGA/PAA application, cover eligibility requirements, help you define what constitutes a professional growth activity, and explain how PGA/PAA relates to advancement on the faculty step and column salary scale.
 Participants will receive a PGA/PAA Organizer.